javadan/CGIAR-Crop-Damage-Classification-Challenge/README.md

 Based on Forum discussion, the key to the competition was data cleaning.
 There were 20000 images, so I wasn't sure what that meant.
 Ain't nobody got time for data cleaning 20,000 images.
 I also forgot all about hyperparameter optimisation, which probably would have been wise.

+Zindi was again pretty disappointing, in terms of clarifying rules.
+Official rules expected submissions with Probability Per Class with Overlap.
+Amy from Zindi implied that it's Mutually Exclusive Logits, but wouldn't confirm.